 My Test was Cancer.
-Every time you hear that term, that word, that phrase and that disease you instantly think of Death.
+Every time you hear that word, you instantly think of death.
 Cancer is a strong enigma that affects many people around the world and its increasing day by day.
 We all have it, and what triggers it off is the most scientific question out there.
 I have been affected by it and still am, but not just physically but also mentally and emotionally.
 Cancer is not just an enigma but it is a killer and day by day more and more people are dying from it.
-There are many forms of cancer and yes some are life threatening and some are most definitely curable, but having Cancer is Still Cancer regardless the form you have.

 This is my story